Building Societies Members Association and You

 Advise us if you intend to stand for election to a building society board or to present a resolution.
 We can help to get support for you.

-PLEASE NOTE – The Chief Executive of the Nationwide Building Society, speaking on behalf of the society, told the Parliamentary Treasury Committee that he was in favour of part of the board consisting of member-nominated directors.
+The Chief Executive of the Nationwide Building Society, speaking on behalf of the society, told the Parliamentary Treasury Committee that he was in favour of part of the board consisting of member-nominated directors.
+However, despite that statement and others like it, the directors vigorously oppose member-nominated candidates which means they are opposed to the legislation itself.

 www.bsma.org.uk